 Newdigate Burne, Angel-in-Charge at Albury Catholic Apostolic Church, wrote in 1897 parish magazines of road changes and the coming of railways, here.

-1939 census pages covering every property in Brook, Farley Green and Albury are all collected together here with an index here.
+1939 Register pages covering every property in Brook, Farley Green and Albury are collected together here with an index here.

 From 18 in 1832 to 888 in 1961, Albury's voters, listed alphabetically with their addresses, are recorded in the Electoral Rolls here.